F5Networks/f5-ci-docs/docs/kubernetes/kctlr-k8s-as3.rst

 The |kctlr| has the following AS3 Extension limitations:

 - AS3 pool class declarations support only one load balancing pool.
-- The BIG-IP Contoller supports only one AS3 ConfigMap instance.
+- Container Ingress Services (CIS) supports only one AS3 ConfigMap instance.
 - AS3 does not support moving BIG-IP nodes to new partitions.
 - Static ARP entries remain after deleting an AS3 ConfigMap.